Find a Solution That Grants Peace of Mind Schedule a Meeting

 Proof of Claim

 A proof of claim is a document filed by creditors in a bankruptcy case to indicate the amount of debt owed by the debtor.
-Filing a proof of claim is crucial for creditors to participate in the distribution of the debtor's assets.
-It provides a formal statement of the creditor's claim and is subject to review by the bankruptcy trustee.
+Filing a proof of claim is required by creditors in order for them to be able to receive any payments from either the distribution of the debtor's assets or from Plan payments debtor's make to the Chapter 13 Trustee.
+It provides a formal statement of the creditor's claim and is subject to review by the Bankruptcy Trustee.

 Liquidation